 Harry Potter and The Chamber of Secrets – 2002

 This was the first of the movies in the series to exhibit the stunning scenery around and the body of Glenfinnan Viaduct in the Scottish Highlands.
 You can take a train across yourself and pretend you are heading to Hogwarts (although your actual destination will be just as stunning).

 The Da Vinci Code – 2006

 Dan Brown’s bestseller saw Tom Hanks run all around the world looking for the Holy Grail.
 He took it a bit more seriously than Monty Python at least.
 But what he didn’t bet on was coming to the bottom of the mystery at Rosslyn Chapel in Midlothian, near Edinburgh.
 This 15th century chapel is a stunning piece of work, and is open to the public.
 So get your cryptex ready, we’re going in!

 Prometheus – 2012

-Filmed in Skye, parts of this film strengthen the natural beauty of the stunning landscaped, fresh skies, natural shining waters and Cullin Mountains.
-To not have chosen Scotland for the filming of the incredible blockbuster would have been without a doubt devastating for the quality of the production.
+Filmed in Skye, parts of this film show off the island’s stunning landscaped, fresh skies, natural shining waters and Cullin Mountains.
+The landscape and scenery help to add to the mysterious tone of the movie.

-The Bond film producers have a history of choosing iconic locations for the production of the popular movies, so it was no surprise to us when Scotland’s Glencoe was chosen for scenery in the film.
+The James Bond film producers have a history of choosing iconic locations for the production of these popular movies.
+So it was no surprise to us when Scotland’s Glencoe was chosen for scenery in the film.
 Having been chosen for the Bond blockbuster is without a doubt the seal of approval for Scotland as one of the best places to film for scenery.